VLAG courses and conferences

 Transition from a (Sandwich) PhD programme at Wageningen University to an academic career in Africa

-University and research institutions in Africa.
-This programme provides many opportunities for building an academic career for individuals, but it also presents some challenges.
 This workshop is an initiative of three Sandwich PhD graduates – from Benin, Zimbabwe, and Zambia - who will also be our special guests.
 They have moved to an academic position at their home institute and will share their experiences and will reflect on successes, challenges, and opportunities of the PhD programme at Wageningen University and their experience afterwards.
-We will also highlight on how to maximize on mutual benefits for all involved, the PhD candidates, their Wageningen counterparts and the Universities/partner institutions involved, and how to navigate pitfalls.
+We will also highlight on how to maximize on mutual benefits for all involved, the PhD candidates, their Wageningen counterparts and the African Universities / partner institutions involved, and how to navigate pitfalls.